karser/MauticColdEmailOutreachBundle/README.md

 - The subject line will start with "Re:".
 For example: "Re: Hello!"
 - It will not change the subject if the initial email is not found.
 - This applies at the campaign level.
 It will look for the first sent email in the campaign the follow-up belongs to.
+- It also supports tokens in subject, e.g:  "Hi {contactfield=firstname|there}"

 ## Installation